AdaCore/gnatstudio/docs/users_guide/extending.rst

   </key>

-Multiple actions can be bound to the same key binding.
-They will all be executed in turn, followed by any menu for which this key is an accelerator.
+If you bind multiple actions to the same key binding, they are executed sequentually, followed by any menu for which this key is an accelerator.

-When GPS processes a `<key>` tag, it does the following:
+When GPS processes a :file:`<key>` tag, it does the following:

 * Removes all actions bound to that key.
-  This ensures that if you press the key, any action associated with it by default in GPS or in some other XML file will no longer be executed, and only the last one will be executed.
+This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer be executed.
 * Adds the new key to the list of shortcuts that can execute the action.
-Any existing shortcut on the action is preserved, and therefore there are multiple possible shortcuts for this action.
+Any existing shortcut for the action is preserved, allowing multiple shortcuts for the action.

 .. _Preferences_support_in_custom_files: